tmst/ZodbDemo/DOCUMENTATION/UpgradeGrokWithCrom.md

 I am just about to dig into it.
 It is still in
 Python 2, but is quite grok compatible.

-I see three ways of using Cromlech to upgrade Grok.
-The first is wait until the German client pays for the upgrade to Python 3 (Trollfot: Scheduled for 2018?).
-The second is use the master branch as is.
+I see two  ways of using Cromlech to upgrade Grok.
+The first  is to use the master Cromlech branch as is.
 I believe what that does is toss out zope.publisher, and zope.app.publisher, and replaces them with a Dawnlight publisher.
-(Trollfot:Is that correct?)
 It would aslo have to replace grok.view.
 Dawnlight is based on webob, and uses the uwsgi software stack. https://github.com/Cromlech/cromlech.dawnlight